How the FEHB Program Works

 - All employees and annuitants can enroll in whatever plan they choose, or not enroll at all.

 - Everyone can change plans once per year in Open Season.
+The 2020 Open Season begins November 11th and ends December 9th.
 You also may switch plans or options in circumstances such as marriage, birth of a child, or geographic transfer.
 If you belong to an HMO and move out of its service area, you may enroll in a new plan.

 - A family or self plus one enrollment covers only immediate family members: your spouse and children.
 Coverage for children now lasts until they reach age 26, unless they are severely handicapped.
 In that case they may be eligible at any age.